 - Preheat oven to 375 °F. Butter 12 muffin cups, or use paper liners.

 - Combine eggs, sugar and maple syrup in a large bowl and whisk.
-Add in the bitter, then yogurt.
+Add in the butter, then yogurt.
 Set aside.

 - In a separate bowl, mix together flours, baking powder and baking soda.

 - Stir your dry ingredients into the wet ingredients, mixing until just combined (your batter will be lumpy- this is okay!).

 - Fold in rhubarb and about 1/3 of the crumble mixture (if you choose to add strawberries, fold them in as well.
 See options below).